 The ultimate Hazelnut Cake!
-All-natural hazelnut flavour in the cake layers and frosting.
+All-natural hazelnut flavor in the cake layers and frosting.
 A simple and delicious combination.

 I bought WAY too many hazelnuts.
 Like, so many.

 In hindsight, I don’t know what I was thinking.
 Especially since I already had not one, but TWO bags of hazelnut flour because I forgot I already had one and bought another.

 I had tossed around a couple of ideas of how I might decorate this Hazelnut Cake, but I’m pretty sure none would have required a 2+lb bag of $30 hazelnuts.

 True story.
 But I do love nut-based cakes like my Almond Amaretto Cake and my Baklava Cake that uses walnuts in the cake layers.
 The nuts add delicious flavor and texture to cakes so making a Hazelnut Cake was a no-brainer.

 I used store-bought hazelnut flour for the cake layers.
 It’s like almond flour, but hazelnut.
 It’s not super cost-effective, I’m not going to lie.

 You can easily make your own hazelnut flour by pulverizing some toasted, skinned hazelnuts in a food processor until you get a fine powder.
 You can sift out any larger chunks then measure the amount you need.
 I am lazy though so I just bought the flour!